 /media/nam/backup/documents/ is the backup folder on the machine with IP

-I am a teacher and researcher working in the field of security and privacy.
+I am a teacher and researcher working in the field of computer science.
 Find out more about me on the About page or see my research output on the Publications page.

 So, Admob was acquired a while ago by Google and it was recently announced that the publisher reports by Admob would no longer be available through the old APIs.
 Instead, they now have to be retrieved through the AdSense API — which is based on OAuth 2.0 and thus a real pain for those just getting started.